shihaocao/scao-quartz-website/content/builds/tower-of-cards.md

 ## Why

-I was walking around Central Park with a friend, and we talked about how time has a very non-linear and exponential return pattern: there’s not much you can do with 30 minutes and 20 dollars.
+I was walking around Central Park with a friend, and we talked about how time has a very non-linear and exponential return pattern: there's not much you can do with 30 minutes and 20 dollars.
 But with 6 hours, and a hundred dollars, the possibilities are endless.

 An office chair race around the block?
 A DIY mixed drink night?
 Building a huge tower of cards?